-- J-1 Visa Status or Proof of Residency in US (if not a US Citizen)
+- J-1 Visa Status or Proof of Residency in the US (if not a US citizen)

-- A passing score for the USMLE is required, but there is no minimum score requirement.
+- A passing score for the USMLE is required, but there is no minimum score requirement (see USMLE above).

 - There is no requirement based on the number of years since graduation from medical school.